prasanaworld/react-component-component/README.md

-# CS - Assessment

-This assessment has been successfully completed, with a primary emphasis on implementing the solution using React with TypeScript.
-The repository is structured to address the following key aspects:
+# React Compound component design pattern example

-1. Implementation of reusable components adhering to the [compound component design pattern](https://www.smashingmagazine.com/2021/08/compound-components-react/).
+This repo contain basic example of reusable components adhering to the [compound component design pattern](https://www.smashingmagazine.com/2021/08/compound-components-react/).

-2. Integration of unit tests for comprehensive code coverage.
+1. Integration of unit tests for comprehensive code coverage.
-3. Incorporation of TypeScript for enhanced type safety.
+2. Incorporation of TypeScript for enhanced type safety.
-4. Ensuring accessibility of components and the user interface, with support for both keyboard navigation and screen reader functionality.
+3. Ensuring accessibility of components and the user interface, with support for both keyboard navigation and screen reader functionality.

 ## How to run the